-Ecology: Parasitic on adult moths; summer and fall, or over winter in warm climates; probably widely distributed in North America; apparently fairly rare.
-The illustrated and described collection is from Minnesota.
+Ecology: Parasitic on adult moths; summer and fall, or over winter in warm climates; apparently fairly rare; distribution uncertain, but in North America fairly widely distributed east of the Rocky Mountains.
+The illustrated and described collections are from Maryland and Minnesota.

 Fruiting Body: At first a mat of dull yellow material, covering the body of a moth (often binding it to the substrate below it), with a bald surface; bumpy projections emerging and extending into cylindric or club-shaped, individual extensions (synnema) that then extend further, becoming spear-shaped and measuring 8–15 mm x 0.5–1 mm; surface dull, pale yellow, bald at first but becoming dusted with powder with maturity.